- Home

 β οΈ Common Mistakes

-- Confusing > and < symbols
+- Confusing the > and < symbols β remember the open end faces the larger number

-- Only looking at one digit
+- Only looking at one digit when comparing multi-digit numbers instead of comparing place by place

 Go Deeper